Alternative financing options with WE DO GOOD, Brainforest and GoParity

 Thomas: Companies with 20% to 40% annual revenue growth are generally a good fit.
 These businesses need moderate capital to fund marketing or product expansion, but not at the expense of giving away large chunks of equity.
 In sectors like forestry, where revenue can be seasonal, RBF is a great option because repayments are tied to the revenue cycle.

-Crowdlending for sustainability with Matias from GoParity
+Crowdlending for sustainability with Matias from Goparity

-Matias Aramburu, Sales Manager at GoParity
+Matias Aramburu, Sales Manager at Goparity

-GoParity is a crowdlending platform focused on supporting sustainability-driven startups and SMEs.
+Goparity is a crowdlending platform focused on supporting sustainability-driven startups and SMEs.
 They help companies raise funds in the form of debt by connecting them with individual investors who want to back projects with positive environmental or social impacts.

 Q: What stage of growth is most suitable for crowdlending, and why is it not ideal for very early-stage startups?